 What subjects do we offer?

-LML currently offers International GCSEs in English Language and English Literature, in Mathematics, in Biology, Chemistry and Physics, in Geography, History, Economics, Music, Art, Physical Education, Information and Communication Technology, French and German.
+Lycée Michel Lucius currently offers International GCSEs in English and English Literature, in French, German, Luxembourgish, Mathematics, Economics, Global Perspectives, Biology, Chemistry, Physics, Geography, History, Music, Art and Computer Science.

-As the students for the English classes at the LML come from many educational backgrounds we do not tend to separate the students by age, but by academic ability.
-Especially in the areas of English (as it is the vehicular language of all subjects) and mathematics (as it is an important subject).
-So the ages 14 to 16 are only to be understood as an indication.
-The students may be a bit younger or older than the indicated age group.
+As students, interested in our English classes, come from various educational backgrounds, we do not tend to separate them by age, but by academic ability, especially in English (as it is the vehicular language of all subjects) and mathematics (as it is an important subject).

 Why take the International GCSE?